Fausiyat/prompt-pulse/README.md

 Project 2: DeepSync AI — View Live App

-# The Prompt Engineering Pipeline (How It Was Built)
+# The Prompt Engineering Pipeline (How It Was Built):
 As a Machine Learning Engineer, my goal was to treat a Large Language Model (LLM) as a deterministic code compiler.
 The development followed a structured, multi-phase execution pipeline:

 ## Plaintext